 New BMW iX

-The new BMW iX is powered by two electric motors producing 500hp and gets a 100kWh battery that’ll serve up an impressive 375-mile range.
-Its minimalist interior has the latest version of BMW’s infotainment system, complete with built-in 5G tech, allowing the iX to ‘talk’ to other cars and road infrastructure.
-It should prove more eco-friendly than most electric cars, too, thanks to its fully recyclable body and batteries, and its motors that don’t use any rare-earth metals.
-The BMW iX goes on sale late in 2021 and is set to cost from around £70,000.
+The new BMW iX is powered by two electric motors producing 523hp and gets a 100kWh battery that’ll serve up an impressive 380-mile range.
+Its minimalist interior has the latest version of BMW’s infotainment system, complete with built-in 5G tech.
+It should prove more eco-friendly than some electric cars thanks to its recyclable body and batteries, plus its motors that don’t use any rare-earth metals.
+The BMW iX goes on sale in November 2021 and costs from £69,905.

 New Hyundai Ioniq 5

 Hyundai is getting ready to launch a range of new electric cars under the Ioniq name.
 The first will be a small SUV called the Hyundai Ioniq 5.
-It’s expected to deliver an impressive 300 miles of range and its design will be inspired by the super-minimalist 45 Concept from a few years ago.
-It’ll go on sale in 2021 and will likely cost from around £40,000.
+It features futuristic yet retro-inspired styling and a claimed 300-mile range, plus 350kW rapid charging for ultra-fast top-ups.